farming-revolution/tensorflow-and-ros-mini-project/README.md

 # farming revolution tensorflow-and-ros-mini-project
-Mini-project to evaluate capabilities in tensorflow and ROS
+Mini-project to evaluate capabilities in tensorflow and ROS for applicants at farming revolution GmbH

 ## Objective
 The objective of this mini-project is to evaluate an applicant's